 The usual afternoon or early evening Qat party.

 Qat (also known as kat, khat, quat) is a another unique feature of the Yemen.
-A narcotic bush, cousin to the coca plant in South America from which cocaine is produced, qat is chewed in some other countries, but not to the same degree as in Yemen.
+A narcotic bush, cousin to the coca plant in South America from which cocaine is produced, qat is chewed in some other countries, but not to the same degree as here.

 The whole country seems to be fueled by this legal drug, a euphoric stimulant, with 90% of the population chewing it for up to 5 hours a day.